Understanding Cutaneous Small Vessel Vasculitis: Symptoms, Causes, Diagnosis, and Treatment

 While CSVV primarily affects the skin, systemic symptoms can sometimes occur, especially if the vasculitis is part of a broader systemic condition.
 These symptoms may include fever, fatigue, joint pain, and muscle aches.
 It is crucial to monitor for systemic involvement as it may indicate a more severe underlying condition.

-Causes of Cutaneous Small Vessel Vasculitis
+What are the causes of Cutaneous Small Vessel Vasculitis?

 • Primary CSVV: This occurs when the vasculitis is confined to the skin without any identifiable underlying cause.
 It may be idiopathic or associated with genetic predispositions.